-Mix poolish the night before and cover well with plastic wrap.
-Let rise for 12 to 14 hours at 70°F.
+Mix poolish ingredients and cover well with plastic wrap.
+Let rise for 12-14 hours at 70°F.

-Add poolish and most of water; the rest of the water depends on dough stickiness.
-(Lean toward sticky.)
-Blend ingredients enough to get all of flour incorporated.
+Add poolish and most of the water; the rest of the water depends on dough stickiness, lean toward sticky dough.
+Blend ingredients enough to get all flour incorporated.

 Cover dough with plastic wrap to prevent drying.
 Let dough sit for 30 minutes.

 Remove dough from bowl onto floured counter or kneading board.
 Pat down to pop bubbles.
 Sprinkle salt onto dough.